Rudxain/Samsung-rants/index.md

 Thank you, Samsung, for being so annoying!

+### Lockscreen banding

+No matter the lightning conditions, no matter the brightness, the lockscreen wallpaper has a severely reduced bit-depth.
+So much that it causes big banding artifacts.

+And don't tell me "Oh, that's just OLED being OLED", **no**, I already said it **always happens**.

+IDK if this is an Android 12 thing, but I'm pretty sure it's Samsung's fault.
+I've never seen an Android have that inconsistency.

 ### Invalid MMI codes

 I've never seen a Galaxy device properly respond to an MMI code.